-The high temperature seems pretty fatal to life now, and as with Mercury there is no escaping underground.
+The high temperature seems pretty fatal to life now, and unlike with Mercury there is no escaping to shaded polar regions.
 However, recall that stars become more luminous as they age, and our Sun was about 30% less luminous when it was born than now.
 Venus was in the habitable zone then, and if it avoided a runaway greenhouse in the first billion years it does seem possible that life evolved then.

 Indeed, it has even been suggested that this early life might have been able to gradually move up into the atmosphere as the planet heated up.
 Unfortunately, the lack of water, the presence of sulfuric acid drops, and the enormous temperature combined with a high flux ultraviolet radiation all make it tough for such life, or Earth microbes transported by impacts, to make good.
 What do you think?
 Should we give up on Venus?
-If so, this leaves just one more location in the inner solar system for extraterrestiral life: Mars, which we will treat in the next lecture.
+If so, this leaves just one more location in the inner solar system for extraterrestiral life: Mars, which we treat in one of our main lectures.